-Access to the new COVID-19 vaccines are first given to healthcare personnel, people 65 years and older, people at high risk for severe illness, and workers in essential and critical industries.
+Access to the new COVID-19 vaccines was first given to healthcare personnel, people 65 years and older, people at high risk for severe illness, and workers in essential and critical industries.

 By providing care to those who are or might be infected with COVID-19, many healthcare workers have a high risk of being exposed and getting sick with COVID-19.
 Examples of healthcare personnel include: